-This chapter explains how to use Matrox MediaTools to scan and capture clips from your DV-1394 device, create a batch capture list, grab singleframe images from your DV tape, and export clips to an Adobe Premiere project.
+This chapter explains how to use Matrox Media Tools to scan and capture clips from your DV-1394 device, create a batch capture list, grab single-frame images, and export clips to an Adobe Premiere project.

+About Matrox MediaTools

 Matrox MediaTools is a DV capture application that allows you to perform automatic, unattended DV tape scanning and batch capture.
 With MediaTools, you can:

-- In a single pass, automatically scan and capture clips from a DV tape into .avi and .wav files on your computer. - Automatically scan an entire DV tape to create a batch capture list. - Capture clips from a batch capture list at a later time, and adjust the In and Out points of clips prior to capturing. - Use onscreen transport controls to navigate quickly and easily through clips on tape or clips on disk. - Grab single-frame images and save them as .tga or .avi files, such as to create photo montage sequences. - Edit the In and Out points of clips and recapture them. - Change the order of clips in your clip list by simply dragging and dropping clips into the sequence you want. - Export your clip list to an Adobe Premiere project where you can add Matrox realtime effects.
+- In a single pass, automatically scan and capture clips from a DV tape into avi files on your computer. - Automatically scan an entire DV tape to create a batch capture list. - Capture clips from a batch capture list at a later time, and adjust the In and Out points of clips prior to capturing. - Capture live video from your DV-1394 device. - Use onscreen transport controls to navigate quickly and easily through clips on tape or clips on disk. - Grab single-frame images and save them as .tga or .avi files, such as to create photo montages. - Edit the In and Out points of clips and recapture them. - Change the order of clips in your clip list by simply dragging and dropping clips into the sequence you want. - Export your clip list to an Adobe Premiere project where you can add Matrox realtime effects.